benaghca/ExcelReplacement/README.md

 4. **Access denied errors**:
    - Ensure you have write permissions for the output directory

-5. **Placeholders not being replaced**:
+5. **Placeholders not being replaced or formatting issues:**
-   - Make sure placeholders use the format `[[FieldName]]` with double square brackets
+   - Make sure placeholders use the format `[FieldName]` with single square brackets
-   - Verify that the placeholder names exactly match the CSV header names
+   - Placeholders must match CSV headers exactly (case-sensitive, no extra spaces)
+   - Placeholders can be inside tables, headers, footers, or split across formatting (bold, italics, etc.)
+   - If you see formatting issues, ensure your template is using standard Word formatting and not special objects

 ## Sample files